GencoreOperative/AutoPiBakery/README.md

 64 bytes from 192.168.1.84: icmp_seq=1 ttl=64 time=7.195 ms
 ```

-DETAIL here: after the first boot, this address will no longer respond.
-Instead the new hostname of the system will respond.
-Therefore knowing the hostname of the system is important.

-From here we can SSH onto the device by using the private key that was generated as part of the installation:
+Due to the installation sequence, the Rasperry Pi will restart after it has been configured.
+Therefore it will be accessible on this access only for a short while.
+Afterwards it will no longer respond on this multicast address and instead will respond on a dynamically configured hostname.

+We recommend starting a `ping` on the `raspberrypi.local` address and observing the IP address that responds.

+Once you know the IP address of the system you can SSH to the system using the following:

 ```
-$ ssh -i output/key user@192.168.1.84
+ssh -i output/key user@192.168.1.84
 ```

-## Known Error
+## Known Error `can't set up loop`

 When running this multiple times with Docker for MacOS we have observed that there will come a point where there are no more Loop devices available for the system to mount to.
 In this case, simply restart Docker.